 In a contested adoption between a biological parent objecting to the adoption by a prospective adoptive parent, the standard applied by the NJ courts is ”the best interests of the child”.
-The best interests of a child requires that a parent affirmatively demonstrate their ability to perform the role of being a parent.
+The best interests of a child require that a parent affirmatively demonstrate their ability to perform the role of being a parent.
 These duties include financial support and care of a child, demonstration of a continuing interest in the child, (including love and affection) and establishing a place of emotional importance in the child’s life.

 A judgment of adoption will be entered over the objection of the natural parent if a court finds during the six (6) month period prior to the placement of the child for adoption (or that one hundred twenty (120) days after the birth of a child), (whichever occurs first), that (1) the objecting birth parent(s) has substantially failed to perform their parental responsibilities, or (2) the objecting parent is unable to perform the expected parental functions of care and support of the child it is unlikely to change in the immediate future.

 If you have questions about the rights of birth parents in the NJ adoption process, contact Fredrick P. Niemann, Esq.

 to schedule a consultation about your particular needs.
 He welcomes your calls and inquiries and you’ll find him easy to talk to and very approachable.